Canada's Balance of International Payments

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 Questionnaires - Data are collected, in part, via monthly, quarterly, and annual questionnaires; response is mandatory for the surveyed entities.
 Quarterly questionnaires are sent out on the last business day of the quarter.
-Respondents are instructed to send their completed questionnaires to the Balance of Payments Division within four weeks after the end of the quarter.
-A further follow-up is done over the next two weeks followed by phone calls from subject-matter personnel after that.
+Respondents are instructed to send their completed questionnaires to the International Accounts and Trade Division within four weeks after the end of the quarter.
+A further follow-up is done over the next two weeks followed by phone calls.

 - Citizenship & Immigration Canada (revenues for issuing migrant permits to non-residents)